jhemberger/2018-microcolony-experiments/EXP_NOTES.md

 **1/14:** Time to maturity (per colony and treatment average), worker mortality (per colony and averaged per treatment).
 Calc ASAP.
 Also inter-period slope calculations

 **1/17:** Calculated time to first drones and ran stats on that.
 Also calculated worker mortality and ran stats.
 Need to do a RM ANOVA though to see if worker mortality spikes during dirth periods.

+**1/31:** Calculate amount of pollen to produce a drone (on avg) as well as proportion of food consumed per treatment for each pollen and nectar - NEED TO RE-RUN `mc3.feed.df` AS I FOUND RECORDING ERROR.
+DO AFTER MEETING AND RE-CHECK ALL RECORDINGS.